Hunting and Gathering (film): Plot

 Camille becomes bedridden, severely ill with the flu.
 Although Philibert has had only the one social contact with her, and having no reason to know how unwell she is, he feels protective towards, and worried about her.
 He enters her attic despite not getting any reply, finds her in a desperately weakened state, and carries her down to his apartment.
 When she recovers, he assumes she will stay on.
-This development is very unwelcome to Franck, who is permanently stressed-out by his work and destresses by drinking, playing angry punk rock, and entertaining women.
+This development is very unwelcome to Franck, who is permanently stressed-out by his work and distresses by drinking, playing angry punk rock, and entertaining women.
 The only outlet for his humanity is his care and concern towards his grandmother.
 Many heated arguments pass between Camille and Franck, the latter annoyed at her presence and the former finding him rude and disrespectful.
 This reaches a crisis when, whilst drunkenly directing an erotic dance by his latest nana, he refuses to turn down the music.
 Camille storms out and throws his boom-box out of the window.
 She later rectifies the situation by buying him a replacement stereo.
 Franck attempts to explain his behaviour, but acknowledges he is difficult, and that he finds her presence an irritant.

 The turning point comes when, determined to return to her tiny attic, Camille cannot find the key.
 Franck tells her that he has it in his pocket but refuses to give it back.
 He says it is he who should leave, asking that she stay with Philibert, who is decidedly happier and more eager to interact with others when she is around.
 He says he will definitely leave unless she stays.

 Meanwhile, Philibert has joined a comedy club with encouragement from a woman to whom he has recently taken a very strong liking.
 Initially, people laugh at his stutter, however he takes classes and discovers that it disappears when he performs.
 Philibert later gives a show for the public, demonstrating considerable comic talent, at the start of which he proposes to his girlfriend on stage.